-St Stephen’s Basilica (Szt Istvan Bazilika) is one of the top ten attractions in Budapest not only for its size and beauty, but also for its beautiful concerts featuring the massive organ or the cathedral.
+St Stephen’s Basilica (Szt Istvan Bazilika) is one of the top ten attractions in Budapest not only for its size and beauty, but also for its beautiful Organ Concerts.
 St Stephen’s Basilica is the biggest church in Budapest, Hungary with its capacity of 8,500.

 The towers of the St Istvan Basilica reach high to the sky, which make the cathedral one of the highest points on the Pest (say: pesht) side of Budapest, as Fodor’s travel guide puts it “the basilica’s dome and the dome of Parliament are by far the most visible in the Pest skyline.”

 Buda is the hilly and Pest is the flat side, so it’s not a Guinness record to stand out on a flat area, but the basilica is still very impressive as it towers over half of the city.